Erol444/gpt4-openai-api/readme.md

 # GPT4 OpenAI unofficial API

-## Unofficial GPT-4 API access via chat.openai.com using Selenium
+## Unofficial GPT-4 API access via chat.openai.com

 Have you **applied to GPT-4 API access** but **OpenAI is too busy to reply**?
 Me too, that's why I created this package.
 If the account has `ChatGPT Plus`, you can use **GPT-4**.